Board of Directors

 Aviva has been working as a lawyer for the last 20 years, specializing in health care law.
 She has lived throughout the United States and made strong connection to the Jewish communal organizations in all locations.
 She is passionate about international health and development work.
 Aviva joined the GPM board after visiting our development initiatives in India.

-Carmi Abramowitz is a senior project manager with over 20 years of experience in the pharmaceutical industry, software development, and engineering.
+Carmi Abramowitz was on the GPM Board from its inception in 2012 till the end of 2020 and is a senior project manager with over 20 years of experience in the pharmaceutical industry, software development, and engineering.
 His has worked on large projects with Fortune 50 companies such as Pfizer and Johnson & Johnson, as well as projects with other organizations.
 Carmi holds a BA in Psychology and BS in Mechanical Engineering from Columbia University.

 Over the years Carmi has been involved in helping to promote various causes ranging from the Chazon Yeshaya soup kitchens and vocational training programs in Israel, to Soviet Jewry, to lobbying senators and representatives in the USA.
 For the past 5 years Carmi has served on the Board of Education at Yavneh Academy in Paramus, NJ, where he has headed the Hebrew language committee.
 He is a member of the Youth Committee at his local synagogue, and resides with his family in the United States in Bergenfield, NJ.

 An advocate of the "Tipping Point" philosophy, Carmi believes that small changes can have a big impact.